Pfäfers

 Pfäfers is a municipality in the Wahlkreis (constituency) of Sarganserland in the canton of St. Gallen in Switzerland.
-The villages belonging to this municipality include: Pfäfers, St. Margrethenberg, Vadura, Valens, Vasön, and Vättis.
+The villages belonging to this municipality are Pfäfers, St. Margrethenberg, Vadura, Valens, Vasön, and Vättis.

 History

 The area around Pfäfers, known as the Taminatal, was inhabited in prehistoric times.
-In the Drachenloch above Vättis stonetools of cavemen and bones of bears, perhaps 50,000 years old, were found; examples of this archaeology are on display in the local museum in Vättis.
+In the Drachenloch above Vättis, stone tools and bones of bears, perhaps 50,000 years old, were found; examples of these finds are on display in the local museum in Vättis.

-Pfäfers reached importance through the foundation of the Benedictine monastery, Pfäfers Abbey, in the first half of the 8th century.
-It existed for over a thousand years and was closed in 1838.
-Since 1847 the abbey premises have been used as a mental institution.
+Pfäfers became important through the foundation of the Benedictine monastery, Pfäfers Abbey, in the first half of the 8th century.
+It existed for more than a thousand years and was closed in 1838.
+Since 1847, the abbey premises have been used as a psychiatric institution.

 Pfäfers is first mentioned in 762 as abbas de Fabarias.
 In 1247 it was mentioned as Pheuers and in 1288 as Pfaevaers.
 In Romansh it is known as Faveras.

 In the 14th century, Walser people settled in the Calfeisental valley, which was flooded in 1976 to form the Gigerwaldsee reservoir.
-The colony of St. Martin and the Walserhouse on the Alpine mountain Ebni is still open to visitors.
+The colony of St. Martin and the Walser house on the Alpine mountain Ebni are still open to visitors.